lvbealr/MandelbrotSet/README.md

 ---

 Now let's look at the result of my own optimizations.
 In the array-optimized version, 8 points are processed at each loop step - so let's `try to parallelize the calculations`.
+In this mode, the program processes an array of 8 pixels per loop iteration, which allows the compiler in `-O3 mode` to perform partial vectorization of this process.
 In addition, `Intel Intrinsics similar functions` are implemented.
 I wonder if the compiler will see my hints about using intrinsics?

 Here we will also consider the result of the program with explicit use of `AVX256 instructions` (in my case, i use `__m256` vectors of size 256 bits, store type `float`).